febreze101/ExpirationTracker/README.md

 - **Design work in Figma**
 ![MVP #1](exp-tracker/Screenshots/FigmaDesigns.png)

 - **The dashboard view is under development.
-I have plans to add key indicators of change in item spoilage over time as well as some graphs to visually reflect that date.**
+I have plans to add key indicators of change in item spoilage over time as well as some graphs to visually reflect that data.**
 ![Dashboard Page](exp-tracker/Screenshots/current_dashboard.png)

 - **Current view of recently uploaded inventory**